Leading a Life of Soul Transcendence

-This program is here to awaken the transcendent leader in each of us and provide active and engaged peer support for deepening this way of being.
+This program is here to awaken this transcendent leader consciousness in each of us and provide active and engaged peer support for deepening this way of being.

 The transcendent leader is aware of the perfection of each soul’s journey, honors the spiritual truths of unconditional loving, is attuned to spirit’s direction through a deep and meaningful spiritual practice, and dedicates her life to service for the highest good of all.
 Transcendent leadership is a way of being--a consciousness of awareness and attunement to the soul--that when lived can inspire and call forward the same dedication in others.